-On February 12, 2015, the Company entered into a lease for approximately 38,500 rentable square feet of office and laboratory space in Cambridge, Massachusetts, which the Company gained control over on June 15, 2015, and occupancy commenced in October 2015.
-The lease ends on October 31, 2022.
+On February 12, 2015, the Company entered into a lease for approximately 38,500 rentable square feet of office and laboratory space at 38 Sidney Street in Cambridge, Massachusetts, which the Company gained control over on June 15, 2015, and occupancy commenced in October 2015.
+The initial term of the lease agreement will expire on October 31, 2022, unless terminated sooner.
 The Company has an option to extend the lease for five additional years.
-The lease has a total commitment of \$17.8 million over the seven year term.
+The lease has a total commitment of \$17.8 million over the initial seven-year term.
 The Company has agreed to pay an initial annual base rent of approximately \$2.3 million, which rises periodically until it reaches approximately \$2.8 million.
-The Company is recording rent expense on a straight-line basis through the end of the lease term.
-The Company has recorded deferred rent on the consolidated balance sheet at December 31, 2017, accordingly.
-The lease provides the Company with an allowance for leasehold improvements of \$4.3 million.
-The Company accounts for leasehold improvement incentives as a reduction to rent expense ratably over the lease term.
-The balance from the leasehold improvement incentives is included in lease incentive obligations on the balance sheet.
-The lease agreement required the Company to pay a security deposit of \$1.3 million, which is recorded in restricted cash on the Company's balance sheet.
+The Company is recording rent expense on a straight-line basis through the end of the lease term and deferred rent on the consolidated balance sheet accordingly.
+The lease provided the Company with an allowance for leasehold improvements of \$4.3 million.
+The Company accounts for leasehold improvement incentives as a reduction to rent expense ratably over the lease term and the balance from the leasehold improvement incentives is included in lease incentive obligations on the balance sheet.
+The lease agreement required the Company to pay a security deposit of \$1.3 million, of which \$0.2 million was released in February 2018.
+The remaining \$1.1 million is recorded in restricted cash on the Company's balance sheet as of December 31, 2018.